Share this

 Step 2: Create your workflow process mapping team

-To do this accurately, you might want to bring together a team responsible for the workflow process mapping process.
+To do this accurately, you might want to bring together a team responsible for the workflow mapping process.
 If there is a workflow/process expert in your group, they should lead the project, and you should also involve both employees and members of senior management in the team.

 It would be best if you involved all departments involved in the process being mapped.